 In terms of peer critique: instructors who require peer critiques want some way of insuring that students are giving these exercises their best efforts.
 One way to evaluate peer critiques is to ask students to do their critiques in writing.
-Instructors can collect these critiques in class or on Blackboard and evaluate them.
+Instructors can collect these critiques in class or on Canvas and evaluate them.
 Another idea is to ask students to write a brief summary of how the peer review process did (or did not) help them to rethink and rewrite their papers.
 Whatever the method, the instructor should make sure that students understand that their work in the peer groups is an important element of the course, and in what way it will count towards their final grades.

-Using Blackboard to Enhance Collaborative Learning
+Using Canvas to Enhance Collaborative Learning

 The Discussion Board allows instructors to create "threads," where students can post drafts of their papers and receive comments from their peers.
 The Discussion Board conveniently provides instructors and students with an archive of student work, in its various stages.
 It also provides instructors with a way to oversee the written critiques that students are doing of their classmates' work.